dennisnewel/slacksender/README.md

 1. Go to the [Slack oauth test tokens](https://api.slack.com/docs/oauth-test-tokens) and generate a new token for your team.
 Unfortunately, there's no other simple way of getting a token without implementing full oauth in this slack sender app
 2. Copy the generated token and add it to the slacksender.env file

+Note that this is not their recommended way to integrate with slack, but that's what's used by the CLI used in the image.

 ## 2. encrypt the slacksender.env file ##

 Since you shouldn't be checking in or storing secrets in plain text, we'll make use of the Codeship feature to encrypt variables.
 Follow the instructions on the great [Tutorial: Encrypting environemnt variables](https://documentation.codeship.com/pro/getting-started/encryption/) to do this.